 Turn it down

-It’s estimated one in six people suffers some form of hearing loss, with exposure to noise partly responsible.
+It's estimated one in six people suffers some form of hearing loss, with exposure to noise partly responsible.
 Occupational health and safety requirements do much to ensure workers are protected against occupational noise.
-However, recreational noise still poses a problem, with excessive music volumes at nightclubs and live music venues.
+However, recreational noise, such as excessive music volumes at nightclubs and live music venues, still poses a problem.

 Get enough sleep

-Sleep refreshes the mind and repairs the body, and adults need about 7-8 hours a day.
+Sleep refreshes the mind and repairs the body, and adults need about 7 to 8 hours a day.
 Lack of sleep can result in short-term problems such as poor concentration, mood disturbances and accidents.
-Long-term sleep deprivation can cause physical illnesses such as heart disease and obesity, possibly mental illness (it’s not clear whether mental illness is a cause or result of lack of sleep), and maybe even some cancers.
+Long-term sleep deprivation can cause physical illnesses such as heart disease and obesity, possible mental illness (it's not clear whether mental illness is a cause or result of lack of sleep), and maybe even some cancers.

 Visit your dentist regularly

 There is increasing evidence of the link between poor oral health and cardiovascular disease, diabetes, poor nutrition (if you're limited to eating certain foods) and oral cancer.
 There are life-threatening cases where dental infection has spread to the eye or brain or into the neck or chest cavity.
 The loss of teeth may also have psychological impacts because of reduced confidence and difficulties speaking.

 Regular check-ups can prevent small problems becoming bigger and more expensive later.